dw/sortedfile/docs/index.rst

     751375 recs in 60.01s (avg 79us dist 0mb / 12521.16/sec)

 Around 6250 random reads per second per core over 43 million records from a set of 1 billion, using only plain sorted text and a 23 line function.
-Granted it only parses integers, however even if the remainder contained say, JSON, a single ``str.partition()`` would not hurt.
-Processing cost for the returned data may also vastly outweigh lookup cost.

 And for consecutive sequential reads: